Last Updated on September 11, 2022 by Carla Jonas

 Fun Fact: The most unique characteristic of the Fluorite crystal is that is glows when exposed to UV light.Click to tweet

 If mesmerizing glow is what you’re after, few gemstones compare to the unique luster of Akoya Pearls.
-Discover our premium collection of necklaces, bracelets, rings, pendants and earrings featuring the best quality Akoya Pearls.
+Discover our premium collection of necklaces, bracelets, rings, pendants, studs, pearl hoop earrings and pearl dangle earrings featuring the best quality Akoya Pearls.
 Whether you’re shopping for your wife or for memorable gifts for grandma, Akoya Pearls are timeless and unmistakably elegant – a true classic and an ideal gift.

 Image Source: House of Formlab